pengyang0411/SAMprior/README.md

 ```

 To make the final decision using the calibrated posterior probability
-cutoff *C*, we can compute the posterior distribution based on the
+cutoff $C$, we can compute the posterior distribution based on the
 observed trial data.
 This can be accomplished using the **`postmix`**
 function from RBesT, as shown below: